The Glories of Garden Phlox

 Light requirements:

-Although phlox flowers best when given full sun, it is actually a native woodland plant and doesn’t mind a bit of shade, especially when grown in hot southern climates.
+Although phlox flowers best when given full sun, most are native to open or filtered woodlands and don’t mind a bit of shade, especially when grown in hot southern climates.
 As a general rule, aim for about 6 hours of sun exposure daily.

 Soil:

-Grow in moist, fertile, well-drained soil enriched with compost or other organic matter.
+Grow in moist, fertile, well-drained soil enriched with a layer of compost or other organic matter.
 Phlox prefers soil that’s slightly alkaline and will benefit from regular applications of lime if your soil tends to be acidic (see Garden Soil 101).

 How to plant:

 If you are growing bare-root or potted plants, put them in the ground in spring after the danger of frost is past, spacing plants about 18 to 24 inches apart to ensure good air circulation.
 Thoroughly water, and then apply a layer of mulch around the root zone to help keep the roots cool and moist.
-You can also grow phlox from seeds, but they must be started indoors in late winter (see Starting Seeds under Fluorescent Lights).
+You can also grow from seed, but they must be started indoors in late winter (see Seed Starting).

 Watering:

 Phlox doesn’t like drought and should be watered during dry spells or whenever you see the foliage begin to wilt.
-Ideally, phlox should receive about an inch of water per week during the growing season.
-To keep the foliage healthy, water at the root zone rather than overhead.
+Ideally, they should receive about an inch of water per week during the growing season.
+To keep foliage healthy, water in the morning and at the rootzone, rather than overhead.

 Pruning and deadheading:

 Phlox doesn’t normally require pruning, but if you want to delay blooming and get bushier plants with more flower heads, pinch or cut back the stems by one-third to one-half in early summer.
-Deadheading the spent flowers may also extend the bloom period and prevent unwanted reseeding.
+Deadheading the spent flowers may also extend the bloom period and prevent phlox spreading from unwanted reseeding.

-The No. 1 enemy of garden phlox is powdery mildew, a fungus that attacks the plant’s leaves and causes them to become shriveled and gray.
-The malady is particularly prevalent in humid climates during the hot, muggy days of summer.
+The #1 enemy of phlox is powdery mildew, particularly in humid climates during the hot, muggy days of summer.
 Plants growing in partial shade are also more susceptible.
-The best preventive measure is to improve air circulation by selective thinning of the plant stems and providing adequate spacing.
-The problem can also be avoided by planting mildew-resistant cultivars, such as all the varieties featured here.
-When thinning plants, remove all but four to five strong stems in early spring.
+The best preventive measure is to improve air circulation by thinning plants in early spring.
+Also, provide adequate spacing when planting and look for mildew-resistant cultivars.

 After the first killing frost, cut back the stems just above above the soil line and remove and discard the foliage, especially if your plants have been affected by powdery mildew.
 In colder regions, protect the roots by applying a layer of mulch before the ground freezes.